rahiggins/natural/README.md

 "Natural" is a general natural language facility for nodejs.
 It offers a broad range of functionalities for natural language processing.
 Documentation can be found [here on GitHub Pages](https://naturalnode.github.io/natural/).

+This fork of "Natural" modifies the Brill's POS Tagger to add a language Recipe (RE) wherein foodstuff words are tagged as "FF".

 ## Open source licenses